APPLICATION FAQs

 Yes, you may so long as you do not enter the premises.
 The coordinator or other approved party may bring the flowers onsite and dispose of them at the end of the evening.

-Can I drop off FOOD if I am not an approved vendor?
+Can I drop off Food if I am not an approved vendor?

-Can I drop off a CAKE or DESSERT if I am not an approved vendor?
+Can I drop off a Cake or Dessert if I am not an approved vendor?

 BEFORE YOUR FIRST VISIT